How to Sell a House By Owner in Maine

 3. Get high-quality professional photos

 Compelling photographs are vital for showcasing your home on real estate websites, where most buyers will first see your listing.
-Professional photos and videos create online, first-look curb appeal that can make your listing stand out.
+Professional photos and videos create an online, first-look curb appeal that can make your listing stand out.
 You can’t afford to take shortcuts on this step.

 - Stage for photos: Even basic home staging can make a big difference in how well your photos attract buyers.
 Remove clutter, open drapes and blinds, and arrange your furniture to highlight each living space.
-HomeLight survey data reveals that a staged house can sell for up to 13% more than an unstaged house.

 - Highlight your home’s best features: Focus on first-impression curb appeal images.
 You’ll also want walk-through photos that take home shoppers from the front lawn and entryway to the primary bedroom and back patio.